vmilovanovicc/gradebook_app/cmd/logservice/README.md

 ## Registering Log Service

-The app is not Dockerized, so use two terminals to check if Log Service can be registered with the service registry.
+The app is not Dockerized, so use two terminals to check if the log service can be registered with the service registry.

 Terminal 1:
 * Rebuild the Registry service.